Areneko/Eemo_ios/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 5
 ```

-Note that you usually do not want to manually call `dispose`; this is only an educational example.
+Note that you usually do not want to manually call `dispose`; this is only educational example.
 Calling dispose manually is usually a bad code smell.
-There are better ways to dispose of subscriptions such as `DisposeBag`, the `takeUntil` operator, or some other mechanism.
+There are better ways to dispose subscriptions.
+We can use `DisposeBag`, the `takeUntil` operator, or some other mechanism.

-So can this code print something after the `dispose` call is executed?
+So can this code print something after the `dispose` call executed?
 The answer is: it depends.

-* If the `scheduler` is a **serial scheduler** (ex. `MainScheduler`) and `dispose` is called **on the same serial scheduler**, the answer is **no**.
+* If the `scheduler` is a **serial scheduler** (ex. `MainScheduler`) and `dispose` is called on **on the same serial scheduler**, the answer is **no**.

 * Otherwise it is **yes**.